FedericoRaschiatore0123/Vision_and_Perception/README.md

 We used the Dataset FER2013 that was built for emotion recognition tasks, this dataset is composed by 7 classe (1 for eadh emotion) labeled from 0 to 6, and another class that is used for testing.
 It also contain some tricky images for example some empty images.
 ## Preprocessing:

-We apply som transformation to the dataset in particular a resize, a normalization and we also apply a orizontal roation and a random rotation in order to  teach to model to handle rotaion of the features.
+We apply som transformation to the dataset in particular a resize, a normalization and we also apply a orizontal roation and a random rotation in order to teach the model to handle rotaion of the features.

 ## Model: